Air America (radio network)

 Air America (formerly Air America Radio and Air America Media) was an American radio network specializing in progressive talk radio.
 It was on the air from March 2004 to January 2010.

-The network was founded as a left–wing alternative to counter talk radio with a right–wing perspective.
+The network was founded as a left-wing alternative to counter talk radio with a right-wing perspective.
 Air America featured programs with monologues by on-air personalities, guest interviews, call-ins from listeners, and news reports.
-Several shows had million plus audiences, and multiple weekday presenters continued on in radio, television, or politics after their time on Air America.
+Several shows had audiences of over a million listeners, and multiple weekday presenters continued on in radio, television, or politics after their time on Air America.
 For example, in 2008, The Thom Hartmann Program had 1.5–2 million unique listeners a week and The Lionel Show had 1.5–1.75 million unique listeners a week.
 Hartmann, Randi Rhodes, and Mike Malloy later had shows on other radio networks.
 Marc Maron started his "WTF podcast" by trespassing in Air America's studios after the network's demise, before moving to Los Angeles.
-Al Franken went from his show to the United States Senate, and Rachel Maddow moved her show to television on MSNBC.
+Al Franken went from his show to the United States Senate, Laura Flanders went on to host her own show independently on public television, and Rachel Maddow moved her show to television on MSNBC.

 The network was financially troubled, however.
 A scandal involving nearly $1 million in loans from a Boys & Girls Club in New York secretly transacted by Evan Cohen came out in 2005 and was a source of negative publicity.
 The loans were repaid, but in October 2006, mounting debts forced Air America Radio to file Chapter 11 bankruptcy.
-The company was bought by New York real estate investor Stephen L. Green and his brother Mark J. Green, who purchased the network in March 2007 for US$4.25 million.
+The company was acquired by New York real estate investor Stephen L. Green and his brother Mark Green, who purchased the network in March 2007 for US$4.25 million.

-The company eventually changed its name from Air America Radio to Air America Media and lastly to just Air America, an effort to establish itself as a broadcaster on multiple media sources including television and the Internet, and one not merely relegated to radio.
-Always primarily a radio network, on January 21, 2010, Air America went off the air citing difficulties with the current economic environment.
-It filed for Chapter 7 bankruptcy and liquidated itself.
+The company eventually changed its name from Air America Radio to Air America Media and lastly to just Air America, an effort to establish itself as a broadcaster on multiple media sources including television and the Internet, although it remained primarily a radio network.
+On January 21, 2010, Air America went off the air, citing difficulties with the economic environment of the time.
+The company filed for Chapter 7 bankruptcy and liquidated itself.
 Bennett Zier was the company's last CEO including through the bankruptcy and liquidation.

 Sometime after the network's closure, Newsweb Corporation (owned by Chicago entrepreneur, political activist, and philanthropist Fred Eychaner, owner of Chicago's WCPT progressive talk radio station) acquired ownership of the branding.